JyothsnaDarla/Traffic-Flow-Prediction/README.md

   `http://127.0.0.1:5000/`

   ## Dataset
-  This project uses a *custom dataset* prepared manually for traffic flow prediction using *Natural Language Processing (NLP)* techniques and Geographical Data.Unlike generic or third-party datasets, ours is crafted to reflect real-world urban traffic conditions.The dataset was created by collecting and annotating traffic-related textual data from various sources (e.g., news articles, traffic reports, social media posts).
-It includes:location,latitude,longitude,trafficflow,Traffic-related descriptions (e.g., "road blocked due to metro work", "accident near school", "evening rush hour")
+  This project uses a custom dataset prepared manually for traffic flow prediction using Natural Language Processing (NLP) techniques combined with geographical data.
+Unlike generic or publicly available datasets, this one has been carefully crafted to reflect real-world urban traffic conditions and language patterns.
+Each record contains a location name, its corresponding latitude and longitude, a textual description of the traffic situation, and a label indicating the severity of traffic flow.
+The label is marked as 0 for low or smooth traffic and 1 for heavy or congested traffic.

 ***How It Works***
 ---